 District-affiliated school-support or booster clubs may use district facilities with prior approval of the appropriate administrator.
 Other parent groups may use District facilities in accordance with Policy GKD.

-It is recommended to coordinate with the campus sponsor and administrator for each event on a district campus and utilize the following document:
+It is recommended to coordinate with the campus sponsor and administrator for each event on a district campus and utilize the PTA Usage of School Facilities document.

 Dissolution or Termination of a Club